RafaTorices/Vagrant_CMS/Readme.md

 3. Config file ```Vagrantfile``` with CMS configuration, Joomla! or WordPress, comment the line of the CMS that you don't want to use.
 4. Install the plugin ```vagrant plugin install vagrant-env``` to use the environment variables.

+## Persistent data app

+The data of the CMS is stored in the folder ```/var/www/html```.
+This folder is shared with the host machine, so the data is persistent in folder src.

 ## Requirements

 - [VirtualBox](https://www.virtualbox.org/)